 Source: Morningstar, Marten & Co.
-Note: performance figures are to 31 January 2021. \based on JLEN's dividend target for the year to 31 March 2021
+Note: performance figures are to 31 January 2021. based on JLEN's dividend target for the year to 31 March 2021

 Figure 27 compares the performance of the funds, as well as some structural differences.
 JLEN is one of six funds that were in existence five years ago.
-Each fund was trading on a premium to NAV, as at 12 February 2021, with JLEN's being the second-widest (see page 23 for more discussion on this topic).
-JLEN's ongoing charges ratio has been trending lower and appears competitive when compared to similarly-sized funds.
+Each fund was trading on a premium to NAV, as at 12 February 2021, with JLEN's being the second widest (see page 23 for more discussion on this topic).
+JLEN's ongoing charges ratio has been trending lower, and in absolute terms, appears competitive compared to similarly-sized funds, especially when factoring in the extra diversification provided by the broad remit.

-Variations in performance across the peer group have tended to reflect differences in asset composition.
+Variations in performance across the peer group tend to reflect differences in asset composition.
 Wind-focused funds performed best over the past five years.
 In addition to the aforementioned Greencoat Renewables and Greencoat UK Wind, TRIG has a heavy wind focus, with a combination of onshore and offshore assets making up close to 90% of its portfolio mix.
 Solar has benefitted from a significant uptick in irradiation over the peak months since 2018.

-A number of JLEN's technologies are likely to benefit from increased government support for renewables and environmental infrastructure JLEN's unique incorporation of environmental infrastructure assets means it is less vulnerable to a poor year of irradiation or weak wind generation than most of its peers.
+JLEN's unique incorporation of environmental infrastructure assets means it is less vulnerable to a poor year of irradiation or weak wind generation than most of its peers.
 Technologies in which JLEN is actively expanding, such as AD and hydro, continue to benefit from a high proportion of inflation-linked cash flows that are backed by subsidies.